SERLatBTH/CamJam-EduKit3-Workshop/workshop/instruction-handout.md

 - the line after that will start our sensor, with our specified pins.
 - The **try** and **except** lines will make it possible to stop the program with CTRL+C. Dont worry if you dont fully understand.
 - In the while loop, we assign the variable **distance** the measured distance from the sensor and the print it using print()
-- Now try running the file!
+- Now try running the file by writing `runonrobot Distance.py` in the terminal.
 To test that the sensor gives correct and different readings, try putting your hand in front of the sensor at various distances.
 ### Task 5:  Obstacle Avoidance Robot
 You have now learned everything you need to make your own obstacle avoidance robot!
 You will be given some code beforehand to help you start out, but the final result is up to you!
 Edit the file so that it looks like this: